Redistricting in Virginia: Proposed reforms

-Article II, section 6 on apportionment states, "Members of the ...
-Senate and of the House of Delegates of the General Assembly shall be elected from electoral districts established by the General Assembly.
-Every electoral district shall be composed of contiguous and compact territory and shall be so constituted as to give, as nearly as is practicable, representation in proportion to the population of the district."
-The Redistricting Coalition of Virginia proposes either an independent commission or a bipartisan commission that is not polarized.
+The Redistricting Coalition of Virginia proposed either an independent commission or a bipartisan commission that is not polarized.
 Member organizations include the League of Women Voters of Virginia, AARP of Virginia, OneVirginia2021, the Virginia Chamber of Commerce and the Virginia Organizing Project.
 Governor Bob McDonnell's Independent Bipartisan Advisory Commission on Redistricting for the Commonwealth of Virginia made its report on April 1, 2011.
 It made two recommendations for each state legislative house that showed maps of districts more compact and contiguous than those adopted by the General Assembly.

 In 2011, the Virginia College and University Redistricting Competition was organized by Professors Michael McDonald of George Mason University and Quentin Kidd of Christopher Newport University.
 About 150 students on sixteen teams from thirteen schools submitted plans for legislative and U.S. congressional districts.
 They created districts more compact than the General Assembly's efforts.
 The "Division 1" maps conformed with the Governor's Executive Order, and did not address electoral competition or representational fairness.
 In addition to the criteria of contiguity, equipopulation, the federal Voting Rights Act and communities of interest in the existing city and county boundaries, "Division 2" maps in the competition did incorporate considerations of electoral competition and representational fairness.
 Judges for the cash award prizes were Thomas Mann of the Brookings Institution and Norman Ornstein of the American Enterprise Institute.

 In January 2015, Republican State Senator Jill Holtzman Vogel of Winchester and Democratic State Senator Louise Lucas of Portsmouth sponsored a Senate Joint Resolution to establish additional criteria for the Virginia Redistricting Commission of four identified members of political parties, and three other independent public officials.
 The criteria began with respecting existing political boundaries, such as cities and towns, counties and magisterial districts, election districts and voting precincts.
 Districts are to be established on the basis of population, in conformance with federal and state laws and court cases, including those addressing racial fairness.
 The territory is to be contiguous and compact, without oddly shaped boundaries.
 The commission is prohibited from using political data or election results to favor either political party or incumbent.
 It passed with a two-thirds majority of 27 to 12 in the Senate, and was then referred to committee in the House of Delegates.

 In 2015, at Vesilind v.
 Virginia State Board of Elections in a Virginia state court, plaintiffs sought to overturn the General Assembly's redistricting in five House of Delegate and six state Senate districts as violations of both the Virginia and U.S. Constitutions because they failed to represent populations in "continuous and compact territory".

+In the 2017 Virginia General Assembly, all of the redistricting reform bills were killed.